dHRvBiyAn1/e-commerce-microservices/README.md

 Configure the application properties for each service as needed.

 ### Running the Services
-Use Docker Compose to start all the services and their dependencies:
+Use Docker Compose to start all the services and their dependencies, The `docker-compose.yml` file is used to set up the necessary infrastructure for the microservices, including databases, Kafka, Zookeeper, Maildev, Keycloak, and Zipkin.
 ```bash
 docker compose up -d
 ```